RajatBansalCLS/Spelling-Checker/README.md

 It stores the words of 'big.txt' in HashMap and looks for the word ,if not found then lists all one and two edit distance words and then recommends the one with highest number of occurences.

 ### How to run ###
-Compile the java file as (javac Spelling.java) and executes the class file as(java Spelling Speling).This will gives you the corrent result as Spelling
+Compile the java file as (javac Spelling.java) and executes the class file as(java Spelling Speling).This will gives you the correct result as Spelling